kokokola694/alg-practice/array/README.md

-# Practice with Static and Dynamic Arrays
+# Static and Dynamic Arrays

 Arrays in C are fixed in size (static) and thus a specific amount of memory is allocated for them.
 Arrays in Ruby can be modified in size (dynamic) by reallocating memory when the array's capacity is filled.